wen00033/new-blog/src/pages/work/work-8.md

 website: "https://wen00033.github.io/gameapp/"
 ---

-From scratch design in figma until craft real interactive website.The first website using complete javascript to handle search function, pagination, loading screen and local storage.
+From scratch design in Figma to crafting into the website.
+The first website used complete javascript to handle search functions, pagination, loading screens and local storage.